Cameron-j1/ChessAI/README.md

 # ChessAI - Deep Learning Chess Engine

+NOTE - this readme pertains to the contents of the CNN folder and not the SVM code

 A PyTorch-based chess AI that uses deep learning to predict moves from board positions.
 The project supports multiple model architectures including spatial CNN models and attention-enhanced models.

 ## Setup